-Since the Robotiq 2-Finger has its own embedded controller, high-level commands, such as "Go to requested position" are used to control it.
+Since the Robotiq 2-Finger has its own embedded controller, you can use high-level commands, such as "Go to requested position" to control it.

-The operator can:
+The operator can control force, speed and position of the gripper fingers.

-- Control force, speed and position of the Gripper fingers. - Finger movement is always synchronized, movement is initiated via a single "Go to requested position" command. - Parallel or encompassing grasp is done automatically. - A built in object detection feature is available, the user can be notified after an object is picked once the "Go to" command has been initiated.
-The feature also works for lost or dropped objects, and the user can be alerted if an object is dropped after being detected. - Engage directional (open or close) auto-release for emergencies.
+- Finger movement is always synchronized. - Finger movement is initiated via a single "Go to requested position" command. - Parallel or encompassing grip is performed automatically. - Object detection is built-in.
+Operator is notified after an object is picked once the "Go to" command has been initiated.
+The feature also works for lost or dropped objects, and the user can be alerted if an object is dropped after being detected. - In case of emergency, auto-release is engaged (open or close).